paulg44/dictionary_app/README.md

 # Testing

-I have used playwright for testing as it's currently the one I am most comfortable with
+I have used playwright for testing as it's currently the one I am most comfortable with, I have tested basic elements like the input and if things appear as they should.
+I have not yet learnt how to test API's are being called correctly